dheeti/server/README.md

 After a few minutes depending on connection speed to download all the required files, you should now be able to ```vagrant ssh``` onto the virtual machine.

 ### server
-To deploy the environment onto DigitalOcean you will need to create an API Token on DigitalOcean and an SSH key and set proper environment variables.
+To deploy the environment onto DigitalOcean you will need to create an API Token and a SSH key and set proper environment variables.
 + [Follow stops to Generate Token](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)
 + [If needed create an SSH key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)